Yasmani Grandal Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the fifth-ranked team ERA across all league pitching staffs (3.65).
+- The Yankees' 3.65 team ERA ranks fifth among all MLB pitching staffs.

-- Yankees pitchers combine to allow 68 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- Yankees pitchers combine to rank 16th in baseball in home runs given up (68 total, 1.1 per game).

-- Vasquez will make his first start of the season for the Yankees.
+- The Yankees will send Severino (0-1) to the mound for his fourth start of the season.
+He is 0-1 with a 5.28 ERA and 12 strikeouts through 15 1/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 24-year-old righty.
+- The righty's last appearance came on Saturday against the Los Angeles Dodgers, when he went four innings, surrendering seven earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.